paycenonoli/dev-to-prod-promotion/README.md

   }
 }

-🥚 Why the S3 Backend Was Bootstrapped Separately
+18. Why the S3 Backend Was Bootstrapped

 Terraform needs the S3 bucket in order to store remote state.

-Therefore:
+That creates a dependency:

 Terraform needs S3
        ↓
 S3 stores Terraform state
        ↓
-Bucket must exist first
+The bucket must exist first

-A small bootstrap Terraform configuration created the bucket before the normal remote backend was used.
+A small bootstrap Terraform configuration created the state bucket before the normal remote backend was used.

 The bucket was configured with:

 S3 versioning

-AES256 encryption
+AES256 server-side encryption

-Public access blocking
+public-access blocking

-🛠️ Real Troubleshooting Incidents
+19. Real Troubleshooting Scenarios

-These incidents are part of the value of this project.
+The project intentionally documents real failures encountered during implementation.

-1. ECR Immutable Tag Failure
+19.1 ECR Immutable Tag Failure

 Symptom

 The image tag '1.1.0' already exists and cannot be overwritten because the tag is immutable.

-Root cause
+Root Cause

-ECR was correctly preventing an existing artifact tag from being overwritten.
+ECR was correctly preventing an existing immutable artifact from being overwritten.

-Fix
+Resolution

-Changed Jenkins to use Git SHA tags:
+Changed Jenkins to use Git SHA image tags:

 07eda39

 Lesson

-Never design a CI/CD pipeline around overwriting immutable production artifacts.
+CI/CD pipelines should never depend on overwriting immutable release artifacts.

-2. K3s Could Not Use Local Docker Image
+19.2 K3s Could Not Use the Local Docker Image

-Root cause
+Root Cause

-Docker Engine and K3s/containerd maintain separate image stores.
+Docker Engine and K3s/containerd use separate image stores.

-Fix
+Resolution

-Move to registry-based deployment using ECR.
+Moved to registry-based deployment using Amazon ECR.

 Lesson

-Container images exist inside a runtime’s image store or registry;
-Docker Engine and Kubernetes’ container runtime are not automatically the same image store.
+Kubernetes does not automatically share the host Docker Engine's image cache.

-3. ECR Authentication Expired
+19.3 ECR Authentication Token Expired

 Symptom

 403 Forbidden
 denied: Your authorization token has expired.

-Root cause
+Root Cause

-The ECR authorization token used by the Kubernetes registry secret had expired.
+The ECR authorization token stored in the Kubernetes registry secret had expired.

-Fix

-Refresh the registry secret.
+Resolution

+The registry secret was refreshed.

-Production improvement
+Production Improvement

-Use automatic credential management rather than manually refreshed tokens.
+Use automatic ECR credential management.

-4. Staging Backend ImagePullBackOff
+19.4 Staging Backend ImagePullBackOff

 Symptom